Essential Facts

 Monteverde Cloud Forest

 The Monteverde Cloud Forest is one of the world’s leading ecotourism destinations.
-These lush rainforests are often draped in fog (giving them the name “cloud forest”) and are home to hundreds of species of animals, including rare species like howler monkeys, tapirs, sloths, and the occasional jaguar.
+These lush rainforests are often draped in fog (giving them the name “cloud forest”) and are home to hundreds of species, including rare howler monkeys, tapirs, sloths, and the occasional jaguar.
 The forest is also flush with orchids, with other 420 different species.
-Visitors can hike along the canopy on jungle boardwalks, zipline through the forest, or whitewater raft along the rapids.
+Visitors can hike along the canopy on jungle boardwalks, zipline through the forest, or raft along the rapids.

 Beaches of Guanacaste

 This northwestern province along the Pacific Ocean is one of the country’s most popular resort regions.
-There are long, sandy beaches, thick rainforest, and lots of opportunity to go swimming, surfing, snorkelling, and fishing.
-There are many resorts that cater to families and honeymooners alike, so it’s easy to find a spot that’s right for you.
+There are long, sandy beaches, thick rainforests, and lots of opportunities to go swimming, surfing, snorkelling, and fishing.
+There are many resorts that cater to families and couples alike, so it’s easy to find a spot that’s right for you.

 Other Highlights of Costa Rica Off the Beaten Path